MrMadguy64/BmpView/README.md

   Blue - number of blue shades in palette (4 is default)

-**Note!:** Total number of colors, i.e. Lum*Red*Green*Blue, must not exceed 256.
+**Note!:** Total number of colors, i.e. Lum x Red x Green x Blue, must not exceed 256.
 All colors exceeding this limit will be truncated.
 Negative value disables dithering for this channel.
 1 and 0 are special values.
 0 means that this color is unused and brightness will be set to 0 in palette.
 1 means the same, but bringhtness for this color will be set to maximum value in palette. -1 or any incorrect value forces program to use default value.
 332 bits (i.e. 8*8*4=256 colors) is default palette.

   VideoDriver - path to video driver (Vga.drv is default for DOS and Windows.drv - for Windows).